ekohe/wulin_master/README.md

 Panel configuration can use same methods in grid styles, because these methods are defined in `WulinMaster::ComponentStyling` which included both in `WulinMaster::Grid` and `WulinMaster::Panel`.

-The special configure option for Panel is partial.
+The special configure option for Panel is `partial`.
 By default, the corresponding html partial file for a Panel should be put in *app/views/panel_partials*, and the file name should be the underscore of Panel class name, but if you want to use another partial name, you can set partial option handily.

 Btw, we will introduce more options for `WulinMaster::Panel` in future, like header, title, etc.